RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.2_deployuserprofile.md

 Similar to the other microservices, the user profile services run the application and the Istio proxy.

-Print the containers in the `userprofile` pod:
+Print the containers in the 'userprofile' pod:

 ```
 oc get pods -l deploymentconfig=userprofile -o jsonpath='{.items[*].spec.containers[*].name}{"\n"}'